wultra/powerauth-server/docs/PowerAuth-Server-0.22.0.md

 The Bouncy Castle provider needs to be installed using mechanism supported by the web container.
 See the [Installing Bouncy Castle](./Installing-Bouncy-Castle.md#installing-on-java-11) chapter in documentation.

+### Bouncy Castle Library Update to Version 1.61

+Bouncy Castle library has been updated to version `1.61`.
+Since PowerAuth server no longer contains the Bouncy Castle library in war files, the library needs to be updated in the web container.

+The newest version of Bouncy Castle library can be downloaded from: https://www.bouncycastle.org/download/bcprov-jdk15on-161.jar

+Installation:
+- Tomcat: update Bouncy Castle library in `CATALINA_HOME/lib`
+- JBoss / Wildfly: update Bouncy Castle library global module
+- Other web containers: follow instructions for installing a global library for the web container
+- Standalone mode: PowerAuth Server can no longer be started from command line because of missing Bouncy Castle library in the war file.
+Contact us if you want to run PowerAuth Server in standalone mode.

+Additional requirements for Bouncy Castle library:
+- Make sure that no other version of Bouncy Castle library is present in the web container
+- Do not deploy additional applications (war files) which contain Bouncy Castle library in the same web container as PowerAuth due to potential classloader issues

+For more details about installation of the library see [Installing Bouncy Castle](./Installing-Bouncy-Castle.md).

+**Warning: PowerAuth Server requires version 1.61, do not use PowerAuth server with older versions of Bouncy Castle library.**

 ### Tomcat on Java 11

 We have tested PowerAuth on Tomcat `9.0.16` with Java 11, so please use this version or higher.
 Older versions of Tomcat may not work properly with Java 11.

 ## Database Changes